Read part 1 of ‘10 hidden gems in Iceland’ here.

 What other hidden gems do you know that didn’t make it into this list?
 Let us know!

-Bendiscover iceland, epic hidden gems, f-roads, f249, f570, fjallsarlon, granni, gudrunarlaug, haifoss, hidden gems iceland, iceland, must-see, my stopover, off the beaten path, off the beaten track, off-road, original things to do in iceland, things to do in iceland, unique attractions in iceland, unique destinations in iceland, unique things to do in iceland
+Benaward-winning travel blog, award-winning travel blog in belgium, award-winning travel bloggers from europe, best european travel blog, best european travel blogger, best european travel blogs, Best travel blog in belgium, best travel blog in france, best travel blog in the netherlands, best travel blogs in belgium, best travel blogs in france, best travel blogs in the netherlands, best uk travel blog, best uk travel blogs, discover iceland, epic hidden gems, f-roads, f249, f570, fjallsarlon, freelance travel photographer, freelance travel photographer belgium, granni, gudrunarlaug, haifoss, hidden gems iceland, iceland, most-famous travel blogger in belgium, must-see, my stopover, off the beaten path, off the beaten track, off-road, original things to do in iceland, things to do in iceland, travel photographer belgium, travel photographer europe, unique attractions in iceland, unique destinations in iceland, unique things to do in iceland